 What Are Examples of a Delayed Diagnosis?

 Any medical condition can be subject to a delayed diagnosis by a medical professional.
-Some of the common cases of delayed diagnosis that our law firm’s attorneys see include:
+Some of the common causes of delayed diagnosis that our law firm’s attorneys see include:

 - Failure to diagnose cancer

 - Failure to diagnose an infection or other bacterial or viral disease